HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   <figcaption>{{ figure_link(caption="Most prevalent `allow` attribute directives.", sheets_gid="1497012339", sql_file="iframe_allow_directives.sql") }}</figcaption>
 </figure>

 Compared to 2022, the top 10 most common directives are now led by three newly introduced directives: `join-ad-interest-group`, `attribution-reporting` and `run-ad-auction`.
 The first and third directives are specific to Google’s Privacy Sandbox.
-For all observed directives in the top 10, almost none were used in combination with an origin or keyword (i.e.., `'src'`, `'self'`, and `'none'`, ), meaning the loaded page is allowed to request the indicated permission regardless of its origin.
+For all observed directives in the top 10, almost none were used in combination with an origin or keyword (i.e., `'src'`, `'self'`, and `'none'`), meaning the loaded page is allowed to request the indicated permission regardless of its origin.

 ### Iframe sandbox